remix-run/react-router/docs/routers/create-browser-router.md

 <Link to="/" />; // results in <a href="/app/" />
 ```

+## `decodeResponse`

+An optional hook to implement custom response decoding logic.
+This is where you could hook up libraries such as `super-json` or `turbo-stream`.

 ## `future`

 An optional set of [Future Flags][api-development-strategy] to enable for this Router.
 We recommend opting into newly released future flags sooner rather than later to ease your eventual migration to v7.